Dual graviton

 In theoretical physics, the dual graviton is a hypothetical elementary particle that is a dual of the graviton under electric–magnetic duality, as an S-duality, predicted by some formulations of eleven-dimensional supergravity.

 The dual graviton was first hypothesized in 1980.
 It was theoretically modeled in 2000s, which was then predicted in eleven-dimensional mathematics of SO(8) supergravity in the framework of electric–magnetic duality.
 It again emerged in the E_{11} generalized geometry in eleven dimensions, and the E_{7} generalized vielbein-geometry in eleven dimensions.
 While there is no local coupling between graviton and dual graviton, the field introduced by dual graviton may be coupled to a BF model as non-local gravitational fields in extra dimensions.

-A massive dual gravity of Ogievetsky–Polubarinov model can be obtained by coupling the dual graviton field to the curl of its own energy-momentum tensor.
+A massive dual gravity of Ogievetsky–Polubarinov model can be obtained by coupling the dual graviton field to the curl of its own energy–momentum tensor.

 The previously mentioned theories of dual graviton are in flat space.
-In de Sitter and anti-de Sitter spaces (A)dS, the massless dual graviton exhibits less gauge symmetries dynamics compared with those of Curtright field in flat space, hence the mixed-symmetry field propagates in more degrees of freedom.
+In de Sitter (dS) and anti-de Sitter (AdS) spaces, the massless dual graviton exhibits less gauge symmetries dynamics compared with those of Curtright field in flat space, hence the mixed-symmetry field propagates in more degrees of freedom.
 However, the dual graviton in (A)dS transforms under GL(D) representation, which is identical to that of massive dual graviton in flat space.
 This apparent paradox can be resolved using the unfolding technique in Brink, Metsaev, and Vasiliev conjecture.
 For the massive dual graviton in (A)dS, the flat limit is clarified after expressing dual field in terms of the Stueckelberg coupling of a massless spin-2 field with a Proca field.